 - Small business employees (under 50 employees) do not qualify

-- Part-time workers are ineligible (less than 1,250 hours in last 12 months)
+- Part-time workers are ineligible (less than 1,250 hours in the last 12 months)

 - Newly hired employees lose out (twelve months of tenure)

 In addition, the FMLA rights expire after twelve weeks.
-Women who must stop working prior to delivery can easily exhaust her time allotment.
+Women who must stop working prior to delivery can easily exhaust their time allotment.
 The job loss comes at the most inconvenient time.

 However, many states extend the time or expand the eligibility of workplace legal protections.

 - Massachusetts expands eligibility to small businesses with 8 or more employees

 - Oregon enlarges eligibility and extends the unpaid legal protections to up to 36 weeks